JoniMop/guessing_gender/README.md

 # guessing_gender
-Guess Gender with a basic A.I scrips
+Guessing Gender with a basic A.I script